Procurement negotiation

 • Supplier negotiation skills — Negotiation in procurement is a compromise between two negotiating parties: the supplier and the customer.
 Both parties want what’s best for their business, which means your representatives will need to match the supplier’s negotiating skills.
 Failing to do so can result in unfavorable contract terms and SLAs.

-• Close-mindedness — It’s important to understand what your non-negotiables are and to stick by them.
+• Non-negotiables vs negotiables — It’s important to understand what your non-negotiables are and to stick by them.
 Equally important is the recognition that other parts of the agreement are up for discussion.
-Be open-minded wherever you can — a reluctance here has the potential to damage long-term relationships without gaining anything for the bottom line.
+A reluctance to allow concessions where you can in procurement contract negotiation has the potential to damage long-term relationships without gaining anything for the bottom line.
+Vendors will rarely let you have your cake and eat it too, so know where you can, and can’t compromise.
+The trick is compromising in areas that won’t affect your cost or capabilities - multi-year deals are a great example of this.

 • Miscommunication — Be as open and honest as possible with suppliers before and during negotiations.
 As with all relationships, good communication is the cornerstone of a healthy business partnership; without it, the possibility for misunderstandings and grievances increases.